swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 ### Changes to Swift Frontend

-While the most use cases will involve setting `moduleAliases` via SwiftPM, it helps to understand how it maps to the compiler invocations under the hood.
-The invocation commands will include a new compiler flag called `-module-alias`.
-Given the above scenario, it will perform the following.
+Most use cases should just require setting `moduleAliases` in a package manifest.
+However, it may be helpful to understand how that setting changes the compiler invocations under the hood.
+In our example scenario, those invocations will change as follows:

 1. First, we need to take the `Utils` module from `swift-game` and rename it to `GameUtils`.
 To do this, we will compile the module as if it was actually named `GameUtils`, while treating any references to `Utils` in its source files as references to `GameUtils`.
     a.
 The first part (renaming) can be achieved by passing the new module name (`GameUtils`) to `-module-name`.
 The new module name will also need to be used in any flags specifying output paths, such as `-o`,  `-emit-module-path`, or `-emit-module-interface-path`.
 For example, the binary module file should be built as `GameUtils.swiftmodule` instead of `Utils.swiftmodule`.